Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 September 2025 05.25.13 UTC
+- WIB: Sabtu, 13 September 2025 06.22.12 UTC
-- WITA: Sabtu, 13 September 2025 06.25.13 UTC
+- WITA: Sabtu, 13 September 2025 07.22.12 UTC
-- WIT: Sabtu, 13 September 2025 07.25.13 UTC
+- WIT: Sabtu, 13 September 2025 08.22.12 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature